 Scope out cookbooks specifically for that culture.
 Surfing the internet is great to get ideas for new dishes you may not have known.
 Gather up some recipes and plan a week of meals from that country.
 Sharpen those knives and throw on your apron and get to cooking.

 Dive deep into where you’re wanting to visit and check out some non-fiction books about the culture.
 Get a glimpse of the history and everyday life of the locals.
-Finding out more about the culture is a fantastic way to identify and relate with their lifestyle.
+Finding out more about the culture is a fantastic way to identify and relate to their lifestyle.

 If you’re not into reading books, check out some vloggers and hear about their experiences during their visit.